For administrators and editors

 Hover over any discussion or post and select the additional actions icon (...) for the options to edit or delete that discussion or individual message.

-Discussion posts can be "upvoted" by learners using the up arrow (^).
-Each question will display a number of responses and number of upvotes.
+Discussion posts can be "liked" using the heart icon.
+Each question will display the number of responses and number of "likes."

 💡 Tip: posts with unread responses will show a colored dot notification.